zeroXten/btw/README.md

 ## Time

 The timestamp is Time.now by default.
-It uses Chronic, so you write dates and times quite natually:
+It uses Chronic plus some additional crazy processing, so you write dates and times quite natually:

     $ btw tomorrow at 8pm i will apply the package updates to our servers Going to send the following data: